IAMtheIAM/angular-webpack-nodejs-starter/README.md

 ## To-do

-- [x] Integrating with Visual Studio 2017
+- [x] Integrating with Visual Studio
-- [x] All Angular Modules and Components working without errors
-- [x] App runs with Angular AOT Compilation using NGC on command line
-- [x] App runs with Angular JIT Compiler
-- [x] Webpack 2 + Webpack DLLS configuration working
-- [ ] Speed up UglifyJS compression of JS files for Production Build
-- [ ] Barebones version of the application containing just JWT-based authentication
+- [ ] Barebones version of the application containing just JWT-based Authentication
 - [ ] More solid backend structure

 ## License